barimale/EntityFrameworkCore.DbContextScope.Extension/README.md

-# [Forked] EntityFrameworkCore.DbContextScope.Extension
+# EntityFrameworkCore.DbContextScope.Extension
 It is just a POC.
 CallContext, for .NETCoreApp3.0, was replaced by MimicCallContext which is based on AsyncLocal mechanism.

-It is not synchronized with the original source.
+It eas forked and is not synchronized with the original source.